MSU-Libraries/kube-doc/README.md

 ```

 ### Disable Swap
-While modern K8s does have some support for swap memory, older versions would
+While modern K8s does have some support for swap memory, older versions will
 not work at all with any swap space.
 To avoid issue, you can disable swap
 entirely.
 ```